Skip to main content

 Email Folders

 Email channels can sync multiple IMAP folders, not just INBOX.
+Channels that use the Microsoft Graph API sync the Inbox and Sent Items folders only.

 Viewing Folder Contents